Checking In: Lekkerwijn Historic Country Guest House – Cape Winelands • South Africa

 Paarl – Fairview Winery

 Some of my first impressions of Africa were from the movie Out of Africa.
-Though it was set and filmed in Kenya on a coffee plantation, the Dutch homestead and Karen’s nights on the porch listening to music and reading and the green rolling hills and romance of Africa.
+Though it was set and filmed in Kenya on a coffee plantation, this Dutch homestead reminded my of Karen Blixen’s Dutch home with nights on the porch listening to music and reading and the green rolling hills and romance of Africa.

-Swap the coffee plantation for vines and this is what Lekkerwijn was for me.
+Swap the coffee plantation for vines and this is what Lekkerwijn Country Guest House reminded me of.
 A gorgeous estate ideally located in the Cape Winelands.
 I had a hard time leaving to explore as the homestead felt like home.
+Perfect Cape Winelands accomodations.

 My visit to this accomodation was independent and self-funded.